 In addition, Dr. Lampkin has extensive national and international consulting experience that focuses on education for social justice, brain-compatible instructional pedagogy and administrative leadership.
 His independent consultation has taken him from the United States to Mexico, Eastern Europe, the Middle East and Asian countries.
 His mission is “Making A Difference” as an educator and striving for “Personal Best” as he impacts the communities he works in.
 He is known as a “CHANGE” agent and “ADVOCATE” for English Learners and Social Justice.

 Region 4 – Central Coast Area

-Ed Cora is currently Superintendent of Guadalupe Union School District.
+Ed Cora is currently the Superintendent of Santa Paula Unified School District.
 He has thirty-one years of educational experience, twenty as an administrator.

 After graduating with a degree in Elementary Education from East Stroudsburg University in Pennsylvania, he began his teaching career in Bethlehem, Pennsylvania (1984).
 After three years teaching, he moved to California and joined the Orcutt Union School District, where he continued teaching and later coordination the district’s Outreach Program.

 In 1995, after earning a Master’s degree and an administrative credential, he began his administrative career with the Santa Maria-Bonita School District.
 He was hired as an assistant principal (2 years), promoted to elementary principal (7 years), subsequently becoming a junior high school principal (7 years).